 - the announcement of visa availability has been made three months earlier compared to 2021

-- a tendering process for two poultry-specific labour providers has now opened.
+- a tendering process for two poultry-specific labour providers has now completed.

 These are all positive steps, which we have welcomed.
 We are now poised on behalf of the industry to help the government open the scheme for applications as soon as possible to maximise the opportunity for uptake.